adaslesniak/chuck/README.md

  ### Afterthoughts:
    **Bad business directives does matter always, even in simplest project.**
-> In this case generic joke gatherer is against exact requirments
+> In this case generic joke gatherer is against very specific requirment
-> to pull exact amount of jokes with api that does not support paging.
+> to pull exact amount of jokes from api that does not support paging.
 > Here is conflict between requirments and good architecture.
-> Without caching what was collected any collection makes no sense,
+> Without caching what was collected any permanent collecting makes no sense,
 > as it will be just random calls for random stuff,
 > therefore any other optimization seemed to have no sense (async calls, paralel calls).
 > Just by making little bigger calls (call for categhory, not single joke) would allow